chaseruskin/orbit/docs/pack/README.txt

 :: GETTING STARTED WITH ORBIT                               ::
 --------------------------------------------------------------

-Orbit is a package manager and build tool for hardware description languages.
+Orbit is a package manager and build system for hardware description languages.
 It is a single binary executable interfaced through the command-line.